Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

 • childcare or education details.

 We may also collect, store and use information about anyone with a Power of Attorney, Court of Protection appointed Deputy or consent to act on your behalf.
-For these purposes we may therefore collect the following categories of personal data:
+For these purposes we may therefore collect the following categories of personal information:

 We collect your data in the following ways:

-You may give us your personal data through the student finance applications, student loan repayment and the student finance overpayment processes.
+You may give us your personal information through the student finance applications, student loan repayment and the student finance overpayment processes.
 This information may be provided by you, your partner, relatives (including step-parents) or Attorney/Court of Protection Deputy.

 We may also collect additional information from third parties including HM Revenue & Customs (“HMRC”); the Home Office; other government departments such as the Department for Work and Pensions (“DWP”); and fraud prevention and law enforcement agencies such as the Police and the National Crime Agency.